jundalisay/spblist/content/en/research/paracelsus/alchemy/notes.md

 “Organopoetica”, however, but it seems to have taken on a life of its own.
 “Organopoetica” is a Greek word meaning “the making of instruments”.
-Relloleum is a vertue from the complexionn[complexion], as in Saltz, saltz[sultz], Selenipum, is brine.
+Relloleum is a virtue from the complexionn[complexion], as in Saltz, saltz[sultz], Selenipum, is brine.
 Staraphaxat is a resinging[restringing] or
 “Resinging” is an obsolete spelling for “resigning”.
 However, more